Full Python driver for the Oxford Mercury iTC cryogenic environment controller.

-This driver supports the aux, heater and temperature modules.
+This driver supports the aux, heater and temperature, and gasflow modules.
 Look at the class docstrings to see all the implemented commands (which is almost all).

 All the instrument attributes can be accessed through instance attributes, e.g.: